Mahe94/mahe94.github.io/_projects/2_2_subproject_hierarchical_identity_based_encryption.md

 ## Introduction

-Identity-based encryption replaces conventional public keys with meaningful identifiers such as email addresses, usernames, or organizational labels.
-Hierarchical identity-based encryption extends that idea by allowing secret-key capabilities to be delegated down a tree of identities, which makes the model especially natural for large systems with layered authority.
-These primitives are appealing because they combine public-key functionality with a much richer access structure.

-The hard part is security.
-In realistic settings, an adversary may adaptively choose which identities to attack, which secret keys to request, and which ciphertexts to challenge.
-Proving security in these models requires careful control over delegation, simulation, and exposure patterns.
-That is where hierarchical and identity-based encryption become both practically relevant and theoretically subtle.

-This project studies adaptive security, delegation, and simulation-friendly constructions for identity-based and hierarchical encryption.
-The broader goal is to understand how far we can push these systems while preserving the strong guarantees needed in modern public-key applications.

-## Motivation

-Hierarchical and identity-based systems are useful when key management needs to follow real organizational structure rather than a flat list of independent users.
-They also provide a natural setting for studying advanced proof techniques, because adaptive corruption and delegated authority place strong demands on the security argument.
+Sending encrypted information normally requires obtaining and authenticating the recipient's public key.
+In a large organization, maintaining that directory of keys and certificates can itself become a difficult administrative problem.
+Identity-based encryption offers a different approach: a familiar identifier, such as an email address or organizational label, serves as the public key, while a trusted authority issues the corresponding secret key.

+Hierarchical identity-based encryption extends this idea to organizations with several levels of authority.
+A root authority can delegate key-generation capabilities to departments, which can in turn delegate to teams or individuals.
+The resulting identity tree mirrors real administrative structure and avoids routing every key request through a single central authority.

+The cryptographic challenge is to prove security when an adversary adaptively chooses identities, requests secret keys for related nodes, and decides on its challenge only after observing the system.
+Reductions must preserve delegation while embedding a hardness challenge without answering a prohibited key query.
+This project studies adaptive security, delegation, and simulation-friendly notions such as non-committing encryption, with the goal of obtaining expressive identity-based systems from standard assumptions.

 ## Core Questions

-- How can hierarchical identity-based encryption achieve adaptive security under standard assumptions?
+- Can HIBE achieve adaptive security for unbounded or polynomial-depth identity spaces under standard assumptions?
-- What proof techniques support delegation without losing tight control over exposure patterns?
+- Which partitioning, dual-system, or complexity-leveraging techniques preserve delegation while answering adaptive extraction queries?
+- What efficiency or reduction losses separate selective-identity security from full adaptive security?
-- When can identity-based encryption be made non-committing or simulation friendly?
+- How can identity-based encryption satisfy non-committing or simulation-based notions needed by adaptively secure protocols?
-- How do these primitives connect to broader goals in advanced public-key encryption?

 ## Main Results

-- **A Note on Adaptive Security in Hierarchical Identity-Based Encryption (2025):** Studies adaptive security in hierarchical identity-based encryption and clarifies how delegation can be handled in stronger threat models.
+- **A Note on Adaptive Security in Hierarchical Identity-Based Encryption (2025):** Establishes and analyzes adaptive security for HIBE, focusing on the interaction between delegated secret keys and adaptive identity selection.
-- **Non-Committing Identity-Based Encryption: Constructions and Applications (2025):** Develops simulation-friendly identity-based encryption with applications to stronger notions of public-key security.
+- **Non-Committing Identity-Based Encryption: Constructions and Applications (2025):** Develops non-committing identity-based encryption and applies its simulation properties to stronger adaptive-security settings.